MileHacker Logo

 Quick Tip

-Pack layers for any time of year.
-Weather conditions change quickly, especially along the coast or in mountainous areas.
+Pack clothing in layers for any time of year.
+Weather conditions change quickly, especially along the coast or in the mountains.

 Visa & Entry Requirements